 You’ll likely want to hide your original column by adding a Hide Columns step after the Add Column step in the Data Pipeline.

 Tip!
-To minimize the number of Pipeline Actions, you can combine multiple functions in a single formula, as shown in the screenshot above.
+To minimize the number of Pipeline steps, you can combine multiple functions in a single formula, as shown in the screenshot above.

 Replacing NULL and blank values with a CASE statement